-Daenerys Targaryen has been the M.V.P. of Game Of Thrones for seasons and is the character who deserves the Iron Throne the most.
-Yet, lest you forget, the HBO series can be utterly vicious when it comes to honorable leaders (RIP, Ned Stark).
-So there's a very good chance that Daenerys will die in the final season of GOT.
-Sure, she could shake the fate that others pursuing the Iron Throne have met, but Game Of Thrones has provided clues that Dany will die.
-Fans only have less than a year to officially find out what Dany's fate in Season 8 is.
-But before Game Of Thrones returns for the last time in 2019, go back and review all of the clues the TV series has provided about Daenerys' potentially inevitable death.
+Daenerys Targaryen has long been the MVP of Game Of Thrones, and is the character who deserves the Iron Throne the most.
+But lest you forget, the HBO show can be utterly vicious when it comes to honorable leaders (RIP Ned Stark), so there's a very good chance that Daenerys will die in the final season of GOT.
+Sure, she could escape the fate that others pursuing the Iron Throne have met, but Game Of Thrones has dropped a few clues that Dany will die.
+So before GoT returns for its finale season, go back and review all the hints about Dany's fate in Season 8 the series has dropped thus far.

-Tyrion emphasizes how Daenerys needs a successor before she goes to save Jon Snow and crew in Season 7's "Beyond The Wall."
+In Season 7's "Beyond The Wall," Tyrion emphasizes that Daenerys needs a successor before she goes to save Jon Snow and co.
 While that could be a clue that she'll have a child (more on that later), it's also a not-so-subtle reminder that Daenerys is a mortal.
 And Daenerys isn't pleased by this discussion.
 She asks him, "You want to know who sits on the Iron Throne after I'm dead.
 Is that it?"
-And that certainly seems like some foreshadowing.
+That certainly seems like some foreshadowing.

 Through her translation skills, Missandei revealed in "Stormborn" that the Lord of the Light prophecy that Melisandre is so fond of could be about a male or female ruler.
 Melisandre believes that both Daenerys and Jon Snow have a part to play in "bringing the dawn."
 And while the Red Priestess appears to be correct this time, the horses she backs don't always have the best track record.
 She was certain Stannis Baratheon was the prophecized prince and he ended up dead.
 As Melisandre herself admits, "Prophecies are dangerous things" and Daenerys' involvement in this one could seal her fate.